Taking a bus to Pattaya from Suvarnabhumi Airport is a cheaper alternative to using a taxi and in many ways can be a lot safer.

 Often trips to Pattaya are planned at short notice and perhaps you need to book a cheap hotel in Pattaya to cover the first few days of your trip.

-The next step is to sort on 1 Star to 5 Star using the Agoda drop down search box and all the cheap places will come to the top.
+If you sort on 1 Star to 5 Star using the Agoda drop down search box all the cheap places will come to the top.

 There are many guest friendly hotels in Pattaya for less than 600 baht per night.

-In three days I visited Walking Street a couple of times, Koh Lan on the Ferry and the Nong Nooch gardens.
+In three days I visited Walking Street a couple of times, went to Koh Lan on the Ferry and also visited the Nong Nooch gardens.

 The Naklua end of town is quieter if you are taking the family and the Centara Grand Beach Resort is great if you have small children.